More details on the benefits of a regular Yoga practice.

 And the famed Dr. Dean Ornish encourages his patients to practice yoga to help ensure weight loss.
 When you do yoga and make it part of your lifestyle, you’ll soon discover it’s power for weight loss.

-Yoga helps you to lose the weight in varied ways.
+Yoga helps you to lose weight in varied ways.
 It helps you build muscle mass.
 When you increase your muscle mass, you boost your resting metabolism — and that makes your body burn more calories.
 You strengthen your body from tip to toe with a regular practice.
 The thyroid gland normalizes your weight without you having to be in the gym 4-6 days a week.
 There are a number of factors involved in the normalizing of the weight.
 Some of the poses in a practice stimulate sluggish glands to increase their hormonal secretions.
 The thyroid gland, especially, has a big effect on our weight because it affects body metabolism.
-Yoga goes even deeper by changing the relationship of mind to body, and eventually to food and eating which can have tremendous impact on weight loss.
+Yoga goes even deeper by changing the relationship of mind to body, and eventually to food and eating which can have a tremendous impact on weight loss.

 * Eliminate your stress: Yoga reduces the physical effects of stress on the body.
 By encouraging relaxation, you help on lowering your levels of the stress hormone cortisol.
 Cortisol is the chemical that is linked to increased belly fat.
 Big bellies are linked to insulin resistance-a precursor to Type 2 (adult-onset) diabetes – and heart disease.
 By combating stress, yoga helps to normalize cortisol levels and keep belly fat to a minimum.